Gershom Mott: Civil War

-In the summer after the start of the Civil War, Mott was appointed the lieutenant colonel of the 5th New Jersey Infantry, part of the Army of the Potomac.
+In the summer after the start of the Civil War, Mott was appointed the lieutenant colonel of the 5th New Jersey Infantry Regiment, part of the Army of the Potomac.
 His regiment fought in the Peninsula Campaign and shortly after the Battle of Williamsburg he was promoted to colonel and command of the 6th New Jersey Volunteer Infantry.
 He was commended for bravery in the Battle of Seven Pines, but he and his regiment saw little action in the Seven Days Battles.

 During the Second Battle of Bull Run, Mott was severely wounded in the arm and for his bravery was promoted to brigadier general on September 7, 1862.
 He was forced to recuperate during the Battle of Antietam and returned to the Army just after the Battle of Fredericksburg.
-Mott led a brigade in the III Corps at the Battle of Chancellorsville, but was again seriously wounded and missed the subsequent Gettysburg Campaign.
+Mott led a brigade in the III Corps at the Battle of Chancellorsville, but was again seriously wounded and missed the subsequent Gettysburg campaign.
 His brigade was commanded by Colonel George C. Burling during that engagement.